 - Kasempa by Dick Jaeger — updated with assorted text and photos to supplement Dick’s large 97 page pdf file.
 All of these materials can be freely used by anyone — either scholars or general users interested in Kasempa and Kaonde history.

 - UNZA in the NWP: 1975-79 — On 22 Dec.
 I added a 26 pp. pdf file with selected personal correspondence.
 This material may assist scholars wishing precise dates for these important years that included the Mushala rebellion and the refugee camps for both Angolans and Rhodesians fleeing their countries.

 2016 & 2017: web pages added and amended

 - February 2017: hundreds of articles on new schools opened by the Brethren and SAGM between the 1910s and 1940s.
 Note: these new webpages are under “Academic Writings and Sources.”
 (Click one of these direct links: Brethren schools or SAGM schools)

-- March 2017: A webpage by Dick Jaeger: “Fifty Years of Kasempa District: 1964-2014.”
-It appears after “Academic Writings and Sources.”
+- March 2017: A webpage created for Dick Jaeger: “Fifty Years of Kasempa District: 1964-2014.”
 (Click: Kasempa by Dick Jaeger)

-- 2016. a) Over 200 pictures by Alexander Nisbet.
+- 2016. a) Over 200 pictures taken by Alexander Nisbet.
 Click:” Nisbet; b) NWP Videos by Patrick Sapallo; especially his makishi video.
 Click: Videos; and c) Correspondence between Muriel Williams Sanderson and David Wilkin.
 Click: Muriel